Service: Flooding - Clarence-Rockland - April 19th 2019

 Water level information: Ottawa River Regulation Planning Board

-Road closures: visit http://municipal511.ca for road closure information * all local ferries are currently closed.
+Road closures: visit http://municipal511.ca for road closure information * the Bourbonnais ferry (in Cumberland) is now open.

 Information for affected residents: